gascenciom1998/unpawnify/README.md

 ### Other useful facts

 1. On chrome://extension you might see an Errors button if there are any errors.
-There are some warnings showing up right now that you can ignore
+There are some warnings showing up right now that you can ignore (the keys shown are just part of examples provide in the sha256 package).
-2. To debug the background script (currently unused) click on the service worker button on chrome://extensions under unpawnify
+2. To debug the background script click on the service worker button on chrome://extensions under unpawnify.
-3. To debug the popup right click on the unpawnify icon and click "Inspect Popup" note that the inspection console will close automatically if you close the popup.
+3. To debug the popup right click on the unpawnify icon and click "Inspect Popup".
+Note that the inspection console will close automatically if you close the popup.